mutisyag/ozone/doc/forms_others.md

 Each nomination will be reported by the Ozone Secretariat in a form comprised of the following fields:

+* Country - multiple choice field; mandatory; references a Countries table
+* Period for use - multiple choice field; mandatory; references a Periods table
+* Substance - multiple choice field; mandatory; references a Substances table
+* Submission date - date field; mandatory
+* Submission Amount - numerical; metric tonnes; mandatory; must be > 0

 #### 2.4.2 Essential Use Exemptions

 Each exemption will be reported by the Ozone Secretariat in a form comprised of the following fields:

 * Country - multiple choice field; mandatory; references a Countries table
-* Period for Exemption - mutiple choice field; mandatory; references a Periods table
+* Period for use - multiple choice field; mandatory; references a Periods table
 * Substance - multiple choice field; mandatory; references a Substances table
 * Approval Decision - multiple choice field; mandatory; references a Decisions table
 * Quantity approved by the TEAP - numerical; not mandatory; metric tonnes